rijoblockchain/abundance-chrome-extension/README.md

 # React Chrome Extension Boilerplate

 ## Getting Started

+1. cd <path to Abundance directory> - Navigate to Abundance directory (use git bash in windows to execute the commands)
-1. `npm i` to install dependancies
+2. `npm i` to install dependancies
-2. `npm start` to start running the fast development mode Webpack build process that bundle files into the `dist` folder
+3. `npm start` to start running the fast development mode Webpack build process that bundle files into the `dist` folder
-3. `npm i --save-dev <package_name>` to install new packages
+4. `npm i --save-dev <package_name>` to install new packages

 ## Loading The Chrome Extension